-- 7. Invert the reagent cartridges (1-6 per extraction run per instrument) to mix, and then tap the cartridges to deposit the reagents to the bottom of their wells.
+- 7. Invert the reagent cartridges (1-6 per extraction run per instrument on the EZ1 or 1-14 per extraction run on the EZ1 Advanced XL) to mix, and then tap the cartridges to deposit the reagents to the bottom of their wells.
 Insert the appropriate number of reagent cartridges in the cartridge rack.
 Additional samples can be accommodated in additional instruments or in subsequent instrument runs. - 8.
 Load the cartridge rack (with cartridges) into the BioRobot® EZ1.
 Ensure that the reagent cartridges are seated properly. - 9.
-Load 1-6 tip holders containing the filter-tips into row 2 of the tip rack. - 10.
-Load 1-6 opened sample tubes (from Step 3.) into row 4 of the tip rack. - 11.
-Load 1-6 uncapped appropriately labeled elution tubes into row 1 of the tip rack.
+Load 1-6 (or 1-14) tip holders containing the filter-tips into row 2 of the tip rack. - 10.
+Load 1-6 (or 1-14) opened sample tubes (from Step 3.) into row 4 of the tip rack. - 11.
+Load 1-6 (or 1-14) uncapped appropriately labeled elution tubes into row 1 of the tip rack.
 Check to ensure that the elution tubes are in the order corresponding to the sample tube order so that no sample mix-ups occur.
 Close the workstation door. - 12.
 Press "START" to start the extraction protocol. - 13.
 When the protocol ends, the LCD displays "FINISHED".
 If you intend to run another extraction protocol, press "ESC" to return to the "Protocols" menu.
 Otherwise, press "STOP" twice to return the motors to the home positions. - 14.
 Open the workstation door.
 Remove and cap the elution tubes containing your purified DNA.

 The BioRobot® EZ1 can be cleaned by rinsing the tube rack, tip rack, and cartridge rack, briefly, in a solution of 5% Bleach.
 The UV cross linker may be used to decontaminate the BioRobot® EZ1 components.
+The EZ1 Advanced XL has a built in UV cross linker that can be used to decontaminate the instrument for between 20 and 60 minutes.
 The BioRobot® EZ1 components may also be cleaned using a diluted neutral soap followed by water.